AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## What is the validity period of a migration task?
 What happens after a migration task expires?

 A migration task expires 30 days after it is created in the SMC console.
 The expiration time cannot be changed in the console.
-If you call the CreateReplicationJob operation to create a migration task, you can set a value for the validity period based on your needs.
+If you call the [CreateReplicationJob](/intl.en-US/API Reference/Migration tasks/CreateReplicationJob.md) operation to create a migration task, you can set a value for the validity period based on your needs.
 The validity period ranges from 7 to 90 days.
-For more information, see [CreateReplicationJob](/intl.en-US/API Reference/Migration tasks/CreateReplicationJob.md).

 The validity period starts from the time when the migration task is created.
 The following two methods are used to process an expired migration task: